Steven Croft (bishop)

-Steven John Lindsey Croft (born 29 May 1957) is a Church of England bishop and theologian specialising in mission.
+Steven John Lindsey Croft (born 29 May 1957) is a British bishop in the Church of England and a theologian specialising in mission.
 He has been Bishop of Oxford since the confirmation of his election on 6 July 2016.
-He was the Bishop of Sheffield from 2008 until 2016; previously he was Archbishops’ Missioner and Team Leader of Fresh Expressions, a joint Church of England and Methodist initiative.
+He was the Bishop of Sheffield from 2008 to 2016; previously he was Archbishops' Missioner and Team Leader of Fresh Expressions, a joint Church of England and Methodist initiative.
 He falls within the open evangelical tradition of Anglicanism.